EleneLomi/Fertilisers_InFerGW4IVFHackathon_SpermMotility/README.md

 # Introduction

  In the 1960s and 1970s, our understanding of the biology governing human fertilisation grew to the point that in vitro fertilisation (IVF) became possible in humans.
-This lead to the birth of the first “test tube baby”, Louise Brown, in England in 1978.
+This led to the birth of the first “test tube baby”, Louise Brown, in England in 1978.
 Today, IVF accounts for 1–3% of all births every year in the U.S. and Europe, and millions of births worldwide.
 The use of IVF is still on the rise due to several factors including rising infertility rates and deferred childbearing, and this trend is likely to continue in the future.
 A great deal of research nowadays is focused on improving the success rate of IVF, which is currently ~30%.
 Artificial intelligence and computational modelling have been gaining traction for their potential to improve outcomes for IVF.
 In this project, we try to use computational tools to improve fertility outcomes in the IVF clinic.
 Specifically, our objective is to develop tracking software to carry out real-time analysis of individual sperm cells, which would ultimately assist embryologists in selecting the better sperm for injection in IVF treatments.

 # Background